 Physician Request for a Single Patient IND for Compassionate or Emergency Use

 When a physician would like to request an Investigational New Drug (IND) application to use an unapproved drug or other product for a single patient, the first step is to obtain permission from the manufacturer.
 Without the consent of the manufacturer, the unapproved product will not be available to the patient.
 After the manufacturer agrees to provide the product, the recommended procedure is to submit the following information to the appropriate review division.
-The request may be made by fascimile with a letter to follow.
+The request may be made by fascimile wit/media-base/91160h a letter to follow.

 - Request for a single patient IND for Compassionate or Emergency Use should be stated at the top of the correspondence.

 - Brief Clinical History of the patient including the diagnosis, the disease status, prior therapy, response to prior therapy and the rationale for requesting the proposed treatment.